czerwonk/wifi_exporter/README.md

 see https://prometheus.io/

 # Unfi Controller
-Unifi is a registered trademark see https://www.ubnt.com/enterprise/software/
+Unifi is a registered trademark of Ubiquiti Networks

+see https://www.ubnt.com/enterprise/software/